 A recent study of commercial truck drivers by Harvard T.H.
 Chan School of Public Health, University of Minnesota, Morris, Brigham and Women’s Hospital, concluded that truck drivers with untreated OSA have a preventable accident rate five times greater than truckers unafflicted with the condition.

-The Federal Motor Carrier Safety Administration is considering the possibility of implementing required sleep apnea screening of all drivers under its jurisdiction.
-Also, the FMCSA is pondering regulations that require commercial drug drivers diagnosed with OSA to obtain treatment.
+The Federal Motor Carrier Safety Administration is considering implementing required sleep apnea screenings for all drivers under its jurisdiction.
+Additionally, the FMCSA is considering regulations that would require commercial drivers diagnosed with OSA to undergo treatment.

-The failure to get appropriate treatment for sleep apnea would result in commercial truck driving losing his or her ability to operate a big rig.
+The failure to get appropriate treatment for sleep apnea would result in a commercial truck driver losing his or her ability to operate a big rig.

-When commercial truck drivers have an accident with other vehicles the odds of injury or worse are fairly significant.
+When commercial truck drivers are involved in an accident with other vehicles, the odds of injury or worse are significantly higher.

 Resources: